 For example, if you check in at your website daily in order to read your blog or get sales information, you’ll have an extra 20-30 visits from the town where you live.
 When you examine your data to see where your visitors are geographically you’ll get an inaccurately high number in your town.

 So we want to stop counting people who are not customers.
-However, there may be situations in which you will want to keep the data from some group of workers.
+However, there may be situations in which you will want to track the visits from some group of workers.
 This came up in discussions about a site we’re getting ready to launch.
-The owners, a software company, have testing being done at one facility.
+The owners, a software company, are conducting testing at one facility.
 The people at that facility are not paying customers, but the information about how they use the website is valuable.

 Fortunately, we can identify this group by the town they’re in — a small town with limited traffic to the client’s website.
 If that didn’t work, we might find that we could identify them by their network, or we could set up additional analytics profiles so we could examine the data with and without them.